 Skipping breakfast will, as expected, not elevate insulin levels, while a big lunch will produce a substantial peak.

 The low-fat diet contained mostly carbohydrates and, as expected, caused the highest average elevations of insulin levels throughout the day.
-Bad news here too for diabetics with a decreased insulin sensitivity and with difficulty producing enough insulin.
-The low-fat diet that most diabetics are recommended to follow is worst in test here too.
+Bad news here too for people with diabetes with a decreased insulin sensitivity and with difficulty producing enough insulin.
+The low-fat diet that most people with diabetes are recommended to follow is worst in tests here too.

 Lowest Insulin Levels, Best Fat-Burning Rates

-The low-carbohydrate diet clearly produces the lowest average insulin levels throughout the day, despite what certain insulin-deniers usually claim.
+The low-carbohydrate diet clearly produces the lowest average insulin levels throughout the day.

 This is just a repeat of many previous studies.
 A low-carbohydrate diet produces much lower levels of the fat-storing hormone insulin.
 Period.
 This represents an advantage to all that want to burn more fat and store less body fat.

 This is an exciting study, I think.
-As expected, a moderate low-carb diet (including more fat) produces great results.
+As expected, a moderate low-carb diet produces great results.
 But also skipping breakfast and eating a bigger lunch, as is common in several Mediterranean countries, seems to be beneficial.

 What happens if you combine these two advantages?
-If you eat a more high-fat low-carb diet AND skip breakfast?
+If you eat a more low-carb diet AND skip breakfast?
 This could create more positive effects.
 Perhaps 1+1=3?
-Furthermore, the positive effect would likely be greater on a stricter low-carb diet than the one used in the study.
-For example a strict LCHF diet.

 Finally: Is one of the reasons that the Mediterranean diet has been associated with good health just that people quite often just skip breakfast?
 Should intermittent fasting, like 16:8, be viewed as part of a healthful Mediterranean diet?